aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsm-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLTX in Android via Java or Online App" h2="Export PPSM file to XLTX in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPSM file to XLTX in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPSM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTX.
+<h2>Why to Convert</h2>

+The Portable Presentation Slide Master (PPSM) file format is used to store presentation slides in a Microsoft PowerPoint presentation.
+It is a proprietary format and is not supported by many applications.
+Therefore, it is necessary to convert PPSM files to a more widely supported format such as XLTX.

+<h2>How Aspose.Total Helps for PPSM to XLTX Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PPSM files to XLTX.
+It provides a two-step process for converting PPSM files to XLTX.
+In the first step, Aspose.Slides for Android via Java can be used to export PPSM files to HTML.
+In the second step, Aspose.Cells for Android via Java can be used to convert HTML to XLTX.
+This process is simple and efficient, and can be completed in a few minutes.
+Furthermore, Aspose.Total for Android via Java is a reliable and secure solution, ensuring that the converted files are of the highest quality.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}